-For the ensuing fiscal year, the City adopts an annual budget by June 26.
-From the effective date of the budget, the amounts stated as proposed expenditures become appropriations for the various City departments and capital improvement budgets projects.
-These formal are employed as a management control device during the year for the General Revenue Fund and all Special Revenue Funds.
-Over the past eight years, the City has prepared a line-item detail, which lists each account group within each of the three expenditure categories.
+For the ensuing fiscal year, the City adopts an annual budget by June 25.
+From the effective date of the budget, the amounts stated as proposed expenditures become appropriations for the various City departments and capital improvement projects.
+These formal budgets are employed as a management control device during the year for the General Revenue Fund and all Special Revenue Funds.
+The City has prepared a line-item detail, which lists each account group within each of the three expenditure categories.
 This annual budget format is designed to provide a more comprehensive management and fiscal planning system to aid in the achievement of goals and objectives at the operational levels consistent with the City Council's policies.